Lasting Impact After a Felony Conviction

 In my case, I know I had a lot to deal with when it came to my friends and family in the time just before, during, and after my conviction.
 Different people had different emotions about everything, a different perspective, and had different opinions on what to do, who to be, how to be, and they all wanted to be the one that was ‘right’.

-- My parents – were disappointed and terrified, wondering what they had done wrong.
+- My parents – were disappointed in my choices and terrified for my wellbeing, wondering what they had done wrong to earn such awful behavior in reward for raising me.
 They obviously wanted to step far enough away to allow a lesson to sink in, but also desperately wanted to help.
 As a parent now – I can only imagine the depth of conflicting thoughts during that time.

-- My friends – were either enablers – in the direction of trouble – or they were backing away from me slowly.
-Neither reaction was really helpful.
+- My friends – were either enablers – in the direction of trouble – or they were backing away from me slowly and helplessly as I kept making worse and worse decisions.
+Neither reaction from either group was really helpful.
 I knew I didn’t need to keep being around the troublesome ones, but when the ‘good’ friends couldn’t help but avoid me – it was even more difficult to stick to a positive path that was helpful.

-- My siblings – basically disowned me on top of it (ten years later and we still don’t talk), and even though we didn’t start out close, it still was an added misery to be ignored by the people I thought would help me get back on my feet.
+- My siblings – basically disowned me on top of everything else going on (ten years later and we still don’t really talk unless one of the family has passed away), and even though we didn’t start out close (being a bonus baby 15 years younger than the youngest born will do that), it still was an added misery to be ignored by the people I thought would be around to help me get back on my feet – at least someone to root for me to do better without backing down like others had.

 My parents, being who they were, forgave me quickly if harboring some very mild distrust with me afterward.
-But I didn’t mind that so much, as I knew I had let them down the most, second only to having let myself down (I had developed some pretty big plans for myself, and most of them were pretty well destroyed until I found the loopholes to get back into society).
+But I didn’t mind that so much, as I knew I had let them down the most out of anyone on my list of immediately impacted persons, second only to having let myself down (I had developed some pretty big plans for myself, and most of them were pretty well destroyed until I found the loopholes to get back into society – on totally different terms though).
 Our relationship was rebuilt pretty quickly honestly – but that’s not always the case for many of us with a conviction.
-The fact that my parents were willing to rebuild a relationship was an integral part of recovering my life and finding the stability that would keep me out of trouble.
+The fact that my parents were willing to rebuild a relationship was really an integral part of recovering my life and finding the stability that would keep me out of trouble.
+I hope that if you don’t have your own parents available, that you can find a suitable positive surrogate person that can offer advice in a parental manner.
+It’s really helpful – social connections really do have a positive impact!

 The siblings, well… that was a different story.
-The sister that was always there for me had passed away a couple years before – and the other two … well, they generally act as if I died after my conviction.
-Even after more than a decade of time – and numerous attempts to mend the bridge – it is still in tatters.
+The sister that was always there for me had passed away a couple years before – and the other two … well, they generally act as if I had died after my conviction.
+Even after more than a decade of time – and numerous attempts to mend the bridge – it is still in broken down tatters.
 One sibling is willing to converse – so long as it centers around the care of our mom, while the other hasn’t spoken a word in my direction since 2006.
-While it’s not optimal – I also know I have found people that treat me so much better than they ever did – and that’s good enough for now.
-I still hope that one day we will mend the family but I don’t let it consume me or negatively influence my behavior.
+While it’s not optimal – but – I also know I have found people that treat me so much better than they ever did – and that’s good enough for now.
+I still hope that one day we will mend the family but I don’t really let the idea consume me or negatively influence my behavior.
+It’s simply something I’ve had to adapt to – basically by adopting new people as family members as I’ve moved forward in life.
+A family does not have to be based on blood, guys… – I promise you – you can find the right people that will help you build yourself up.
+Put yourself out there in positive social situations that align with your goals and surprise yourself!

-The positive friends that stuck around are spread a little thin after all of this time, but they have proven true and supportive over the years.
+The positive friends that stuck around are spread a little thin after all of this time (no one wants to stay in the Midwest, lol), but they have proven to be ultimately true and supportive over the years.
 It is quite true that while the quantity of friends reduces over time and through difficulty – the quality of friend increases.
 The ones that are truly helping you grow will show themselves by behaving in this way.

 Unfortunately, I still have some difficulty making new friends.
 As an awkward person that is terribly anxious – it’s slow going, to say the least.
 But I get by with enough social interaction to not lose my mind entirely.
 Online support groups have helped – #FelonsAreHumans on Facebook has quite a few good people in it – that understand everything felons experience.
 The various Reddit forums have been quite inspiring as well and have brought me into contact with very interesting people.
 If you’re similarly awkward – try these platforms to reach out.